caerphoto/velum/README.md

 argument (see To Do, below).

 Once the server has started, visit <http://localhost:3090/> in your browser to see the index page, showing a list of articles.
-Currently it's fixed at 10 per page, but eventually this will be a configurable setting.
+The default is 10 per page, adjustable via `Settings.toml` along with a couple of other things.

 ## Running in production